chrisbodger/VeinCam/Software/VeinCam-Tutorial.md

 When the flash is complete, Etcher will prompt you with 'Flash Complete'.
 Remove the card from your computer and put it into the microSD slot on the underside of the RPi.
 Connect the power cable to the PiJuice and press the button closest to the charger.
 See [The User Guide](/User-Manual.md) on how to connect to the device with your personal device.

 # Preparing The Raspberry Pi for VeinCam (The Advanced Way)
 Install the Raspbian operating system.
-At time of writing, Stretch is the latest version, and can be downloaded from the Raspeberry Pi Website.
+At time of writing, Stretch is the latest version, and can be downloaded from the Raspberry Pi Website.
 You can install either the full desktop version, or the lite version for those who are familiar with navigating through a Command Line Interface.
-You will need a Desktop/Laptop for the remainder of the guide (Windows, Mac or Linux), one with an microSD/SD Card slot, ortherwise you will also require a USB adapter.
+You will need a Desktop/Laptop for the remainder of the guide (Windows, Mac or Linux), one with an microSD/SD Card slot, otherwise you will also require a USB adapter.

 ## Preparing the SD Card
 This guide uses the Full Desktop version.
 Download the Raspbian ISO file [Here](https://www.raspberrypi.org/downloads/) and save it to your computer.
 Download a program called [Etcher](https://etcher.io/) which is available on all desktop platforms.
 Etcher is a simple tool to flash ISO files to USBs and SD Cards.